LeomaiaJr/venvkiller/INSTALL.md

 ## Dependencies

-VenvKiller relies on the following major dependencies:
+venvkiller relies on the following major dependencies:
 - click: Command-line interface parsing
 - rich: Terminal formatting and progress bars
 - textual: Advanced TUI interface with widgets
 - pathlib: Path manipulation

-All dependencies will be automatically installed when you install VenvKiller.
+All dependencies will be automatically installed when you install venvkiller.

 ## Installation Methods